 Barracuda, grouper, jacks, snapper, mackerel and tarpon are some of the more prized fish we catch with spin-casting gear or simple bait-trolling rigs.
 Fly-fishing for bonefish is best at Glovers Reef.
 It is catch and release only and you will need to bring your own gear.
+Our Lighthouse Reef trips are not as well suited for flats fishing, as there is a 1 mile square "no fishing / no take" zone on Halfmoon Caye.
+We do Belizean handline fishing at both basecamps, where to travel outside park boundaries to fish for the pot.

 The type of tackle that you bring with you will depend on what type of fish you want to catch and how serious you are about fishing.
 With many hundreds of miles of fishing grounds, Belize is a superb sport-fishing destination.
 In Belize, bonefish, tarpon, barracuda, jacks and king mackerel are most common.
 Permit are also a prime catch but can be very difficult to find.